What You Need to Know About Kansas’s Fair Housing Act

 Federal lawmakers passed the Fair Housing Act in 1968, establishing protection from racial, disability, or religious discrimination in housing decisions.
 Since legislators passed the original law, the Fair Housing Act has expanded to include protections against gender and sex-based discrimination

 Even though the Fair Housing Act protects individuals across the country, each state handles it a bit differently.
-That’s why the
+That’s why the super app and

 home insurance